-3.1 Secured, dependable, prompt, and provable electronic communications and secured data processing are essential issues.
+3.1 Secure, dependable, and provable real time communications and redundant protected data processings are indispensable enterprise issues [2.4.1 (vii)].
 Beside the obligatory due diligence to avoid the possible very high administrative fines or dissuasive penalties on privacy infringements as per the Articles 83 and 84 of the 'General Data Protection Regulation GDPR (EU)' [2.1.2], there shall be provable effective measures against losses of technology know-how, scientific results and business and trade secrets by unauthorized disclosure, particularly important for highly innovative enterprises and scientific institutes to enable an adequate return for the decades-long development and scientific research and to ensure the sustainable further development, funded by owned intellectual properties, and affecting the welfare of the communities.
 Furthermore, the savings in resources, travel costs, and risks comply with Service Provider's consistent commitment to climate and environmental protection and with his risk and compliance management.

 (i) The implementation of the measures of Service Provider's IT & Data Security Management System subserve the scheduled lean and legal execution of his IT-based business processes, observing the three fundamental security principles 'confidentiality', 'integrity' and 'availability', completed by the obligatory 'provability'.
 For the secured electronic communication processes of this website [3.2.1] the premise of 'compliant with the current state of the art, but suitable for daily routine and without any installing effort on Stakeholders' side' applies.